Certificate in Social Science Analytics

 A Certificate is an official University credential indicating that you have specific gained expertise by engaging in focused studies in a specific area, usually related to your major.
 It provides clear evidence of this focused strength to potential employers or graduate schools.

-Social Science Analytics is an undergraduate Certificate offered through the College of Liberal Arts and Sciences (CLAS) and is supported by the departments of Geography and Sustainability Sciences, Political Science, Sociology, and Statistics and Actuarial Sciences.
+Social Science Analytics is an undergraduate Certificate offered through the College of Liberal Arts and Sciences (CLAS) and is supported by the departments of Geography and Sustainability Sciences, Political Science, Sociology and Criminology, and Statistics and Actuarial Sciences.
 Its academic home is the Department of Political Science.

 Description of the Certificate